 The full 8nm torque setup (with the “boost kit” power supply) is priced at 479.95 EUR (incl.
 VAT), 479.95 USD (excl.
 VAT), 829.90 AUD, 65,500 JPY.

 Until now, direct-drive wheel technology has been reserved to the upper echelons of the sim racing community, with Fanatec’s flagship Podium series wheelbases fetching north of $1000, while other competing brands also put hefty price tags on anything with the highly sought-after DD moniker attached to it.

 This is why the release of the CSL DD is causing such a storm.
-By making DD technology more affordable, Fanatec has forced the hand of every other manufacturer to compete with what is now undoubtedly going to be the best entry-level wheelbase on the market.
+By making DD technology much cheaper and more affordable, Fanatec has forced the hand of every other manufacturer to compete with what is now undoubtedly going to be the best entry-level wheelbase on the market.